Best Fishing in Oregon

 Grande Ronde River (lower)

-This high-gradient tributary of the Snake River in far northeastern Oregon offers fishing for summer steelhead (hatchery and wild runs), fin-clipped hatchery chinook, wild rainbow trout and even a catch-and-release option to chase bull trout.
+This high-gradient tributary of the Snake River in far northeastern Oregon offers good fishing for summer steelhead (hatchery and wild runs), a modest fishery for fin-clipped hatchery spring chinook, good populations of wild rainbow trout and even a catch-and-release option to chase bull trout.
 The river is open to harvest of fin-clipped steelhead up to Big Sheep Creek from Sept.
 1 through April 15 of the following year.
 Harvest opportunities are opened for fin-clipped chinook salmon when the runs justify it, which has been a regular occurrence in recent years.
 Look for spring chinook to start arriving in May or early June, with fishing into early July.
 Wild rainbows and all bull trout must be released; only trout with clipped fins may be retained.
 Whitefish of good size are plentiful in the river above Big Sheep Creek.

 The largest natural lake in northeastern Oregon sits just south of Joseph (near Enterprise), at the foot of the Wallowa Mountains.
 This is a popular family lake but also holds really big fish.
-The world record kokanee was landed here in 2010, and some of its lake trout (mackinaw) have come close to the state record mark of 40.5 pounds (from Odell Lake in central Oregon).
+The world record kokanee was landed here in 2010, and some of its lake trout (mackinaw) have come within a few pounds of the state record mark of 40.5 pounds (from Odell Lake in central Oregon).
 As if that weren’t enough, the rainbow trout fishing is consistently good.
 The kokanee typically bite best from late spring through early summer.
 The fishing for these landlocked salmon is very cyclical.
 The 2009 and 2010 seasons were remarkable for giant fish that more closely resembled their ocean-going sockeye kin.
 Most people troll or jig for kokanee.
 Though difficult to find and hook, Wallowa Lake’s mackinaw have been caught well over 30 pounds.
 Rainbow trout are regularly stocked during summer and fall.
 Unlike kokanee and lake trout, which run deep in the summer, the rainbows tend to stick in shallow water close to shore, where they can be fished both from bank and boat.
 Bull trout are protected here.

 Wallowa Mountains High Lakes